General Commander: Plot

 A botched mission in Phnom Penh, Cambodia that results in a fatality leads to the disbanding of a CIA Global Response team led by Jake Alexander (Steven Seagal) and whose remaining members include Sonia Dekker (Sonia Couling), Tom Benton (Byron Gibson), Maria Lopez (Mica Javier), and Ben Harrison (Jai Day).
 Against CIA Agent Jessica Thompson's orders, the team continues their hunt for arms dealer Gino Orsetti (Edoardo Costa), with the financial assistance of Hong Kong-based magnate Katarina Sokolov (Evgeniya Akhremenko).

 While in Bangkok, Tom secures a meeting with Orsetti by posing as an interested buyer in the organs he offers for sale.
 Meanwhile, CIA Agent Alec Hayes (Robert Rownd) unsuccessfully dispatches a hitman to assassinate Alexander and thus prevent his team from carrying on with their illegal mission.
 After their layover in Thailand, the team moves to Manila, where Sonia and Tom meet with Orsetti, while the rest stake out.
 Halfway into the sale, Sonia and Tom strike at Orsetti and a shootout ensues, followed by a car chase.
-Orsetti's car is overturned, and Tom shoots down a helicopter piloted by one of Orsetti's henchmen with a bazooka.
+Orsetti's car is overturned, and Tom shoots down a helicopter piloted by one of Orsetti's henchmen with RPG-7.
 Alexander kills a struggling Orsetti.

 Two weeks later, after being questioned by Thompson on his role in Orsetti's death, Alexander resigns from the CIA and disappears.
 Alexander's team refuses to reveal his whereabouts; Hayes nonetheless locates him and subsequently orders a drone strike on Alexander, just as he is reunited with his lover in the Filipino countryside.